kylelaverty/bookings/README.md

     - create yaml file
 - soda generate fizz CreateUserTable
     - creates the two migration files (up and down)
+- soda migrate
+    - runs the migrations
+- soda migrate down
+    - undoes the migrations
+- soda reset
+    - resets the db by running all down and then up migrations

 ## VSCode Commands
 - Go: Toggle Test Coverage in Current Package <= turn on the highlighting of the test coverage